near/node-docs/docs/validator/running-a-node-macos-linux.md

 _(If you prefer to use `localnet` then just replace `testnet` with `localnet` in the command above)_

-You will then be prompted for an Account ID.
-You can leave this empty if you would just like to run a node.
-Validators should use the account ID of the account you want to stake with.
-See [staking](https://wiki.near.org/validators/validator-guides/running-a-validator) if you would like to become a validator.
+You might be asked for a validator ID; if you do not want to validate, simply press enter.
+For validation, please follow the [Validator Bootcamp](/validator/validator-bootcamp).

 ```text
 Enter your account ID (leave empty if not going to be a validator):